Products

 -

 What Does it Mean to Define a Self in Bowen Theory?
+(2025 Workshop)

 CourseDifferentiation involves defining a self in relationship to others.
 Drawing on Dr. Murray Bowen’s key texts and archival materials, this presentation will explore three key aspects to that process.